stuartjnelson/badger-accordion/README.md

 </dl>
 ```

 I have created some basic vanilla CSS styles to help you with creating an accordion.
-Using them will save some time!
+Using this will save you some time!
+You can use the `scss`; this way you can take advantage of the `scss variables` and `mixins`.

 ```
 <dl class="badger-accordion js-badger-accordion">